-The environmental planning and natural resource management specialization deals with the protection and stewardship of air, water, land and other natural resources.
+The environmental planning specialization deals with the protection and stewardship of air, water, land and other natural resources.
 Concerns include both the management of natural resources directly, as well as the mitigation of adverse impacts on these resources caused by human settlements and activities.
 The specialization offers an overview of key environmental issues, and provides the theoretical, methodological, and legal background necessary for the planner to have an effective role in dealing with these issues.

 - URP 5421 Environmental Planning